 City of Selkirk staff works to ensure that City of Selkirk By-laws and regulations are observed by all park users so everyone can enjoy a peaceful, safe camping experience.

 Not observing Federal/Provincial laws, the City of Selkirk by-laws or park rules and regulations could mean:

 - The cancellation of your camping permit without compensation.

 - Disqualification from future camping in the City of Selkirk

-Rules and regulation may be subject to change at the discretion of the City of Selkirk.
-Management staff reserve the right to rule on any matter not specifically or completely covered in this document or any other online or print material.
+Rules and regulations may be subject to change at the discretion of the City of Selkirk.
+Management staff reserves the right to rule on any matter not specifically or completely covered in this document or any other online or print material.

-In the event of an emergency or if you have witnessed a criminal offence (speeding, theft, vandalism…etc.) or feel threatened, please contact the RCMP at 911 or the Selkirk RCMP Detachment at 204-482-3322.
+In the event of an emergency or if you have witnessed a criminal offense (speeding, theft, vandalism…etc.) or feel threatened, please contact the RCMP at 911 or the Selkirk RCMP Detachment at 204-482-3322.

 Campground office hours

 As per Firewood Transportation details below, transporting wood into the City of Selkirk Park Campground is NOT PERMITTED.
 Wood must be purchased from the Campground Office.
 Seasonal campers wanting to purchase a large amount of wood must contact our authorized wood supplier to arrange delivery.
 Please visit the Campground office for supplier contact information.
 The supplier will record sales to Seasonal campers so staff can identify sites abiding by firewood purchasing policy.

 No current Covid-19 Compliance regulations.